cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/jmap_expire.rst

 **jmap_expire** is used to run a number of regular maintenance tasks for JMAP mailboxes and databases, specifically:

-- expires and expunges JMAP CalendarEventNotification objects
+- expires and unlinks JMAP CalendarEventNotification objects

 **jmap_expire** requires at least one of the **-E -X** optionss.